Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Multiple metrics are needed in order to stitch together a more complete story,” says Annalisa Hilliard of Data Dames Marketing.

 “When we get stuck on one specific metric, it can become the focus of marketing strategy to the detriment of not only other marketing initiatives but also of moving the business toward its overarching goals and objectives.
 Instead, we begin to make trade-offs just to improve that one metric.”

-Hilliard summarizes: “Always start with goals and objectives and determine which group of metrics tell us whether or not we’re making progress toward what we really want to accomplish.”
+Hilliard summarizes: “Always start with goals and objectives and determine which group of metrics to visualize and track with an SEO dashboard software in order to learn whether or not we’re making progress toward what we really want to accomplish.”

 Don’t let your hard work go to waste once you’ve made a bunch of on-page SEO changes.